Director/Screenwriter/Actor: Georges Méliès

 Méliès got around this by travelling to London and purchasing another manufacturer’s projecting device, which he adapted into a noisy but working camera, at first directly copying the short films the Lumières had made and showing them in his theatre as a side attraction.
 Méliès discovered peculiarities in this new tool as he went along, as when his camera jammed whilst shooting a street scene.
 When filming was restarted, a moment of time had elapsed.
 When projected, Méliès saw the resulting jump and realised this basic quirk of the invention could be utilised to realise tricks similar to what he worked on stage.
 What was could suddenly become something else, only in the reality of film.
 Edison had already pulled a trick like this in one of his movies, but Méliès would make it the basis of a new expressive form.
 Méliès quickly found popularity with his new obsession far greater than what even his theatrical success could aspire to.
 He built a film studio in Montreuil, brought over his stock company of players, and began making movies with the verve and industry of someone who knew how to make and stage a show, as well as the quicksilver acumen required to adapt to a new medium.
 Most of his early works were only a few minutes long, but he tackled every subject he could, from ripped-from-the-headlines dramas like Divers at Work on the Wreck of the Maine (1898) and The Dreyfus Affair (1899), to titillating stag-circuit shorts like After the Ball (1897), and the proto-horror films Le Maison du Diable (1897) and Robbing Cleopatra’s Tomb (1899).

 Méliès’ work provides the bridge between the show business of one age, the theatre of belle époque Paris and the Victorian era stage fantasia, and the oncoming time of cinema.
 Illusionism was Méliès’ stock in trade, but it wasn’t just his love of theatrical stunts and sleight-of-hand that would influence his drift towards spectacle and the realm of the fantastic.
-His was a genuine love for and affinity with such fare, particularly what was called the “féerie” on the French stage—pageants and spectacles based in mythic and supernatural tales, dusted with a light and evanescent quality of transformative wonder, safe for young audiences in their colour, but also dusted with delicate, good-natured eroticism.
+His was a genuine love for and affinity with such fare, particularly what was called the “féerie” on the French stage—pageants and spectacles based in mythic and supernatural tales, imbued with a light and evanescent quality of transformative wonder, safe for young audiences in their colour, but also dusted with delicate, good-natured eroticism.
 Méliès captured the essence of this style as he began to specialise in stories exploiting his gift for realising fantastic imagery.
 In 1899 he made the six-minute Cinderella, an extremely straightforward telling of Perrault’s story.
 This proved so popular it gained him international clout and international legal problems, as the popularity of his works with pirates became increasingly galling.
-Under the banner of his production company, christened Star Films, Méliès eventually began work on his most ambitious film to date, spending 10,000 francs and taking four months to make it, eventually producing a film over fifteen minutes long.
+Under the banner of his production company, christened Star Films, Méliès began work on his most ambitious film to date, spending 10,000 francs and taking four months to create a film over fifteen minutes long.
 This odyssey was Voyage dans la lune, or A Trip to the Moon, inspired by ideas from Jules Verne’s novella of that title and H.G.
 Wells’ First Men in the Moon, via, perhaps, Jacques Offenbach’s light-hearted operatic spin on Verne.

 Méliès’ work dated quickly in its day, as the fast-moving tides of technology and taste almost resulted in its total loss, swept away just as CD-ROM and VHS have been in the very recent past.
 After Méliès fell into ruin and obscurity, his rediscovery came when cinema first started looking back over its shoulder at the past.
 A Trip to the Moon is so familiar as a totem of pop culture inception today that it can seem near to cliché.
 And yet it’s as tantalisingly strange, witty, and original now as it was a century ago, a broadcast from the very edges of technological memory and modern reference.
 Of all the things cinema has been and is now, a seed for so much lies within A Trip to the Moon.
 It’s an experimental work, feeling out the peculiar textures and tricks of this new expressive form recognising no limits, only a basic set of proposed rules and a governing urge.
 It’s a protosurrealist’s fantasia mapping out the universe as annex of the interior imagination.
 It’s a pure auteurist relic created by a man who tackled and manipulated every aspect of his burgeoning craft.
 It’s a work of spectacle driven by special effects and a desire to wow an audience with visual impact.
 It’s a spry and funny burlesque on the themes of genre fiction and the stuff of official mythology, as well as the new, exciting, more than slightly terrifying concepts of the age of mechanisation and expanding consciousness marking the end of the Victorian era and the onrush of the new century.
 Sixty-seven years later, humankind would actually pull off the adventure Méliès conjured.